 You can eat it, all on its own.
 Toss it in a little olive oil and maybe a small sprinkle of parmesan cheese and you’ll find yourself eating more carbs in one sitting that a healthy human should eat in a year.

 I want to tell you guys that these delicious little raviolis are easy to make.
-I think they would be if you have a pasta maker, which I don’t.
+I think they would be easy if you have a pasta maker, which I don’t.
 You’ll notice though that there are 2 sets of very capable pasta making hands in the photos, neither of which are mine.
 So I guess for me it actually was super easy.

 It’s definitely more work than opening your pantry door, pulling out some dried pasta and throwing it in a pot of water.
 Make the work fun, and you’ll love it.
 This is a meal to make with your whole family.
 Or invite over a group of friends and put them to work.
 Homemade pasta is unpretentious, delicious and has a way of connecting everybody who helps make it.

 When it comes to choosing your filling, be creative.
 There are no wrong answers and whatever you choose will be delicious.
 Here are a few suggestions to get you going:

 - Butternut squash and sage